<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2119418688374700&amp;ev=PageView&amp;noscript=1">

 Should you sign a waiver of subrogation?
 Before answering this question, it's essential to have a full understanding of the agreement you’re about to make and how it could impact your workers’ compensation risk, costs, and overall financial stability.

-Types of Waivers of Subrogation in Workers' Comp
+Two Types of Waivers

 What Are the Risks of a Waiver of Subrogation?